 If the expectation is that you’re going to graduate and get a job, and this doesn’t happen, it can be upsetting.
-It’s important to realise it’s normal to feel down about this, and then to take measures to prevent your behaviour from spiralling.
+It’s important to realise it’s normal to feel down about this and then take measures to prevent your behaviour from spiraling.

-Continue to revamp your resume throughout your job search process to address any questions potential employers have asked within interviews, which can be key indicators to improving your resume.
+Continue to revamp your resume throughout your job search process to address any questions potential employers have asked within interviews, which can be key indicators for improving your resume.

 Don’t waste your time by applying for jobs you already know you don’t qualify for.
 Rather spend your time looking for a position that has actual potential!

-Pick something timeless, professional, simple and polished that won’t go out of style.
-Men should look for a nice suit or can even go for a nice pair of dress pants and oxford shirt.
+Pick something timeless, professional, simple, and polished that won’t go out of style.
+Men should look for a nice suit or even go for a nice pair of dress pants and an Oxford shirt.
 Women should look for a simple dark dress and blazer or dark pants or skirt paired with a simple white blouse and, perhaps, a blazer.

 It’s important to build your network of professional contacts within your industry.
-You can do this by joining professional organizations and getting involved within their events.
+You can do this by joining professional organizations and getting involved in their events.